 Research Poster Symposium

-This research poster symposium is aimed at stimulating discussions of recent advances, experiences and challenges as well as providing an opportunity to showcase cutting-edge research within rehabilitation medicine.
-Abstracts should discuss and report on initiatives, projects, collaborations, research, innovations or program evaluations that have taken place or are currently taking place related to issues impacting GRH patient populations.
-We are seeking abstracts/posters that fit into one of two streams: Fundamental/Applied Research and Clinical Innovations.
-Submissions can be made in either of these two areas.
+The research poster symposium was aimed at stimulating discussions of recent advances, experiences and challenges as well as providing an opportunity to showcase cutting-edge research within rehabilitation medicine.
+Abstracts discuss and report on initiatives, projects, collaborations, research, innovations or program evaluations that have taken place or are currently taking place related to issues impacting GRH patient populations.

 1st Place Dr. Lori-Ann Sacrey, Autism Research Centre, GRH/Department of Pediatrics, UA